jamnjeri/phase-4-final-project/README.md

 ==========================

 ## Description
-**Foodie Woogie** is a mini web application that allows users to browse, create, update recipes from a food library.
+**Foodie Woogie** is a mini web application that allows users to browse, create, update and delete recipes from a food library.

 ## REQUIREMENTS
 ### Prerequisites